zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 In studies, we're interested to found an average pattern of one variable in terms of another.
 This would help us to figure out **non-deterministic relationships**.

-A **deterministic relationship** allows for precise determination of one variable's true value from another, usually using a formula.
+> :bulb: A **deterministic relationship** allows for precise determination of one variable's true value from another, usually using a formula.

 ### Analysing Bivariate Data

-**Bivariate data** refers to a data set with each data point containing values of two variables.
+> :bulb: **Bivariate data** refers to a data set with each data point containing values of two variables.

 There are a few ways to analyse bivariate data: